-And with over half of all emails now opened on a mobile device, you want to be aware of small screens and short attention spans.
+Because so many people use their mobile devices to open emails, you want to be aware of small screens and short attention spans.
 Most email providers will truncate, or cut off, subject lines with greater than 60 characters.

 Use fewer words and you’ll come up with something in no time.